-Different bacterial strains address different health conditions, so choosing the right types of probiotics is essential if you want to treat an existing health condition with probiotics.
+Different bacterial strains address various health conditions, so choosing the right probiotics is essential if you want to treat an existing health condition with probiotics.
 Some probiotic supplements known as multi-probiotics combine several species and strains in a single product.

 Why Probiotics Are Important for Your Gut

-The human gut contains different types of microorganisms, with some estimates putting the number at 1,000 types of microorganisms, which include bacteria, yeasts, and viruses.
+The human gut contains different microorganisms types, with some estimates putting the number at 1,000 microorganisms, including bacteria, yeasts, and viruses.

-Indeed, such is the importance of gut flora in your body, that it’s also referred to as the forgotten organ by some scientists because several of its activities resemble those of an organ.
-It plays an important role in nutrient metabolism and manufactures vitamins, including vitamin K and several of the B vitamins.
+Indeed, such is the importance of gut flora in your body.
+It’s also referred to as the forgotten organ by some scientists.
+This is because several of its activities resemble those of an organ.
+It plays an essential role in nutrient metabolism and manufactures vitamins, including vitamin K and several B vitamins.
 (4), (5)

-Gut microbiota is quite sensitive to your diet, and any imbalance could potentially increase the number of bad bacteria present in your gut which could lead to several chronic diseases such as obesity, diabetes, cardiovascular diseases, colorectal cancer, Alzheimer’s and Depression according to some studies.
-(9), (10), (11), (12) You can correct this imbalance in your gut flora by taking probiotics and prebiotics, which will ensure that your gut is functioning properly.
+Gut microbiota is quite sensitive to your diet.
+According to some studies, any imbalance could increase the number of harmful bacteria present in your gut, leading to several chronic diseases such as obesity, diabetes, cardiovascular diseases, colorectal cancer Alzheimer’s, and Depression.
+(9), (10), (11), (12).
+You can correct this imbalance in your gut flora by taking probiotics and prebiotics, which will ensure that your gut is functioning properly.
 (13)

 What Probiotics Do for Your Digestive Health

-As it’s clear from the above discussion, probiotics play an essential role in our gut and are among the most important elements for your digestive health.
+As it’s clear from the above discussion, probiotics play an essential role in our gut and are among the most critical elements for your digestive health.

-Probiotics could be beneficial for treating several digestive diseases and have there are studies that claim they can prevent digestive disorders if taken regularly.
+Probiotics could be beneficial for treating several digestive diseases and have some studies claim they can prevent digestive disorders if taken regularly.
 (14)

-Today, most types of infections are treated with antibiotics, which are detrimental to the gut flora as prolonged use of antibiotics is known to kill healthy bacteria found in your gut and often leads to diarrhea.
+Today, most types of infections are treated with antibiotics, which are detrimental to the gut flora.
+The prolonged use of antibiotics is known to kill healthy bacteria found in your gut and often leads to diarrhea.